Diego-Guz/Diego-Guz.github.io/_pages/teaching.md

 ## Information Visualization
 **Role**: Reader
 **Duration**: Mar.
-2025 – Present
+2025 – Jun.
+2025

-- Teaching information visualization techniques for approximately **50** students through regular office hours.
+- Taught information visualization techniques for approximately **50** students through regular office hours.
-- Providing grading support and feedback on student assignments.
+- Provided grading support and feedback on student assignments.
-- Collaborating on continuous updates and enhancements to course materials.
+- Collaborated on continuous updates and enhancements to course materials.

 ---

 ## Programming with Software Libraries
 **Role**: Learning Assistant
 **Duration**: Jan.
 2023 – Mar.
 2023, Mar.
 2024 – June 2024, and Mar.
-2025 - Present
+2025 - Jun.
+2025

-- Teaching Python programming concepts to a cumulative total of **85** undergraduate students across 3 quarters, most of whom were freshmen and sophomores with little to no prior programming experience.
+- Taught Python programming concepts to a cumulative total of **85** undergraduate students across 3 quarters, most of whom were freshmen and sophomores with little to no prior programming experience.
-- Assisting undergraduate students with the debugging of their Python programs.
+- Assisted undergraduate students with the debugging of their Python programs.
-- Aiding undergraduate students in learning how to use Git.
+- Aided undergraduate students in learning how to use Git.

 ---